-Stillwater Critical Minerals Corp. (formerly Group Ten Metals Inc.) (the "Company") is a publicly listed company on the TSX Venture exchange ("TSX-V"), incorporated under the laws of British Columbia, Canada on April 28, 2006.
+Stillwater Critical Minerals Corp. (the "Company") is a publicly listed company on the TSX Venture exchange ("TSX-V"), incorporated under the laws of British Columbia, Canada on April 28, 2006.
 The Company's principal business activities include the acquisition and exploration of mineral properties.
 The Company's registered office is 904-409 Granville Street, Vancouver, British Columbia, Canada, V6C 1T2.
-Subsequent to March 31, 2022, the Company changed its name from Group Ten Metals Inc. to Stillwater Critical Minerals Corp.
+On June 13, 2022, the Company changed its name from Group Ten Metals Inc. to Stillwater Critical Minerals Corp.